-Before the coronavirus pandemic, your tax refund could be delayed for any of many reasons.
+There are many reasons your tax refund could be delayed.
 Perhaps your numbers and your employer’s numbers didn’t match.
 Or you accidentally skipped a line—or an entire form.
 Or maybe you claimed a credit that the IRS takes longer to check.
 This year, however, the mostly likely reason your tax refund is delayed is that you filed a paper return.

 Of course, the reasons for a delayed tax refund before the coronavirus crisis may still apply.
 Read on for more reasons and how to prevent future delays.